 Skip to content

-Microsoft Edge allows controlling the autoplay and sound of media content on websites.
-You can block all autoplay content or only allow autoplay for trusted sites.
 This feature can be accessed through the browser’s settings and can help to prevent unexpected or unwanted media playback.
 You can also control sound access to websites.

-Allow Autoplay Sound
+Allow the Sound and Autoplay

 1. Launch the Microsoft Edge on the Computer.

-4. Switch to the Cookies and Site Permissions from the sidebar menu.
+3. Switch to the Cookies and Site Permissions from the sidebar menu.

-5. Scroll down and choose the Media autoplay option within Site Permissions.
+4. Scroll down and choose the Media autoplay option within Site Permissions.

-6. From the drop-down, choose the Allow option.
+5. From the drop-down, choose the Allow option.

 Allow Media Autoplay in Edge Computer

-This will allow the website to use the sound access permissions to play the sound and music within the website.
+It will allow the website to use the sound access permissions to play the sound and music within the website.
 By listing them in the Allow section, you can partially allow a specific website to play sound.

 1. Launch the Microsoft Edge on the Computer.

-2. Click on the More horizontal 3dots icon menu for options.
+2. Click on the More horizontal 3-dots icon menu and select Settings from the list.

-4. Switch to the Cookies and Site Permissions from the sidebar menu.
+3. Switch to the Cookies and Site Permissions from the sidebar menu.

-5. Scroll down and choose the Media autoplay option within Site Permissions.
+4. Scroll down and choose the Media autoplay option within Site Permissions.

-6. From the drop-down, choose the Limit option.
+5. From the drop-down, choose the Limit option.

 Limit and Block Sound and Media AutoPlay in Edge computer